Output Data Tool

 Before you connect to a database, consider the following:

 - Both ODBC and OleDB connection types support spatial connections.
 Designer auto-detects if a database supports spatial functionality, and displays the required configurations.

-- To connect to a database for in-database processing, see In-Database Overview.
+- To connect to a database for in-database processing, visit In-Database Overview.

 Saved Data Connections

 Point to an option and select a saved or shared data connection to connect it, or select Manage to view and edit connections.

 All Connections: Displays a list of connections saved to your computer, plus connections shared with you from a Gallery.

 My Computer: Displays a list of connections saved to your computer.

 Gallery: Displays a list of connections shared with you from a Gallery.

 Add a Gallery: To add a gallery, first specify the gallery URL, when prompted.
 Next, if prompted use your user name and password to log in.
 After logging in, return to Saved Data Connections, and point to the Gallery in the list to view connections shared from the Gallery.

 Go to Manage Data Connections for more on managing saved and shared data connections and troubleshooting.